CocoaPress/docs/docs/Printer/Loading.md

  ![](../img/printer/loading/thumbscrew.jpg)

- - [ ] Use the thumb screw to secure the cartridge in place. <!-- use photo of thumbscrew to show "correct" orientation; glamour shot possibility.-->
+ - [ ] Use the thumb screw to secure the cartridge in place.
  - [ ] Using the Load / Unload menu, lower the leadscrew until the motor stalls.
     - [ ] This step removes air from the cartridge and ensures print uniformity.